updated

 Accommodation

-Our own home is a tiny hovel - but we can offer single accommodation in another stone building, immediately opposite, or in a house in a nearby village.
+Our own home is a tiny hovel - but we can offer single accommodation in another stone building, immediately opposite, and we can house couples in a house in a nearby village.
 Facilities are very basic, with only cold water and composting toilets.
 The house has a shower with a gas water-heater.
-(In the cottage, we still have to use a tub in front of the wood-burning stove.)
+(In the cottage, we still have to stand at the sink or use a tub in front of the wood-burning stove.)

 Camping in the woods is also an option for those who are not afraid of the wild boar, the deer, the foxes, and the badgers.
-We have a suitable tent.
+We have suitable tents.

 • A little more information